MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 Creating and configuring a workflow is a multiple step process.
 The first section in this chapter provides the checklist you can use to create and configure a workflow.
-The second section in this chapter provides a detailed procedure you’ll need to follow to create and configure a workflow.
+The second section in this chapter provides a detailed procedure you'll need to follow to create and configure a workflow.

 - *Creating and configuring a workflow checklist*